 Unforgivable out on Netflix today.

-― the little prince of inane false binary hype (Alfred, Lord Sotosyn), Tuesday, 4 December 2012 13:49 (seven years ago) link
+― the little prince of inane false binary hype (Alfred, Lord Sotosyn), Tuesday, 4 December 2012 13:49 (nine years ago) link

 His new one is a bit strange-- terrible English title, In the Name of My Daughter -- a character study sort of disguised as a noirish casino thriller.
 Based on a bizarre real-life case, it's cut faster than anything I've ever seen from him; the young actress Adele Haenel steals it, she's this year's "It" Femme apparently.